123Krishna456Reddy/active-directory-lab/README.md

 ## Table of Contents

 ### Project Goals
-•Streamline User Management: Automate repetitive Active Directory user management tasks to improve administrative efficiency.
+• Streamline User Management: Automate repetitive Active Directory user management tasks to improve administrative efficiency.
-•Enhance Efficiency: Minimize manual effort and reduce time spent on user account operations through automation.
+• Enhance Efficiency: Minimize manual effort and reduce time spent on user account operations through automation.
-•Ensure Consistency: Maintain standardized and consistent user account configurations across the organization.
+• Ensure Consistency: Maintain standardized and consistent user account configurations across the organization.

 ### Features
-•User Creation: Automate the provisioning of new user accounts in Active Directory using PowerShell.
+• User Creation: Automate the provisioning of new user accounts in Active Directory using PowerShell.
-•User Modification: Update and manage user attributes such as title, department, and email efficiently.
+• User Modification: Update and manage user attributes such as title, department, and email efficiently.
-•User Deletion: Securely deprovision and remove user accounts from Active Directory.
+• User Deletion: Securely deprovision and remove user accounts from Active Directory.

 ### Prerequisites
 To use these scripts, the following prerequisites are required:

-•A system running Windows Server or Windows 10 with Remote Server Administration Tools (RSAT) installed •Active Directory Module for Windows PowerShell •Appropriate administrative permissions to perform user management tasks in Active Directory
+• A system running Windows Server or Windows 10 with Remote Server Administration Tools (RSAT) installed
+• Active Directory Module for Windows PowerShell
+• Appropriate administrative permissions to perform user management tasks in Active Directory

 ### Usage Instructions
 ### Step 1: Import the Active Directory Module